Which term describes the brain's ability to change and reorganize itself, especially during childhood?

 Study for the New CED - Biological Basis of Behavior Exam.
 Test your understanding with detailed questions and explanations.
 Prepare effectively for your exam!

-The correct term that describes the brain's ability to change and reorganize itself, particularly during childhood, is plasticity.
-This concept refers to the brain's capability to adapt in response to new experiences, learning, and environmental changes.
-During childhood, the brain is especially malleable, meaning it can form new connections and pathways, which is essential for cognitive development.
+The concept that best captures the brain's ability to change and reorganize itself, particularly during childhood, is plasticity.
+This term refers to the brain's remarkable capacity to adapt its structure and function in response to experience, learning, and environmental changes.
+During development, especially in early childhood, the brain exhibits a high degree of plasticity, allowing for the formation of new connections and pathways as well as the reorganization of existing ones in response to various stimuli.

 Subscribe